Mohamed-Elmz/Quora_Sincerity_Classification/README.md

 In this project, we perform data exploration and various data normalization tasks to ensure that we begin with good-quality data.
 Next, we utilize NLP techniques and insights for further processing.
 After processing, we begin feature extraction using the traditional and advanced models.
 Finally, we train and evaluate a variety of classifiers.
 Throughout the project, we face many technical changes which serve as a great base for learning and problem-solving.

-# More About the Dataset
+# More Information About the Data

 Some characteristics that can signify that a question is insincere: